Young Guns II: Plot

 Billy and the gang reach the town of White Oaks, spending the night at a bordello run by his former companion Jane Greathouse.
-A lynch mob gathers, and Deputy Carlyle offers to let the gang go in exchange for handing over Chavez, but Billy dresses the deputy as Chavez and pushes him outside, where he is shot dead by the mob.
+A lynch mob gathers, and Deputy Carlyle offers to let the gang go in exchange for handing over Chavez, but Billy dresses the deputy as Chavez and instigates a shootout as he pushes Carlyle outside, where he is shot dead by the mob.
 The mob disperses after they've been duped into killing a lawman.
 Garrett tracks the gang to the bordello and burns it down, while Jane strips naked to humiliate the townsfolk and rides away.

 The gang is followed closely by Garrett's posse and Tom is shot dead by Garrett, leading Billy to admit that the Mexican Blackbird was only a ruse to keep the gang together.
-Doc tries to leave for home, but is shot by one of Garrett's men and sacrifices himself to enable his friends to escape, though Chavez is wounded and Billy is captured.
+Doc tries to leave for home, but is shot by one of Garrett's men and sacrifices himself to enable his friends to escape, though Chavez is mortally wounded and Billy is captured.
 Brought back to Lincoln, Billy is sentenced to death and is visited by Jane.
 She leaves him a pistol in the outhouse, which he uses to kill two guards and escape to Fort Sumner.

 Billy finds his gang, but Dave has fled for Mexico, and a dying Chavez leaves to meet his fate alone.
 That night, an unarmed Billy is confronted by Garrett, and asks to be allowed to run to Mexico while Garrett tells the authorities that he killed him.
 Certain that Billy would not be able to resist coming back to the United States, Garrett refuses, and prepares to shoot Billy in the back.
 In the morning, a burial is held for Billy, but Garrett's horse is taken by an unseen figure.

 Back in 1950, Brushy Bill concludes his story, convincing Phalen that he is Billy the Kid.
 An epilogue reveals that Dave was beheaded in Mexico as a warning to other outlaws; Garrett's book was a failure and he was shot and killed in 1908; Brushy Bill met with the governor of New Mexico, but despite corroboration from several surviving friends of the Kid, he was discredited and died less than a month later; whether or not he was Billy the Kid remains a mystery.